SleepiCaffeine/trinary-bool/README.md

 #include "tbool.h"
 int main() {

+  // There is an enum for all possible states:
+  // tb::TRUE
+  // tb::NEUTRAL
+  // tb::FALSE

   // All of these are valid
   tb::tbool neutral = tb::NEUTRAL;        // 0
   tb::tbool _false  = false;              // -1